 - Cryotherapy also helps remove genital warts (6).
 This procedure uses liquid nitrogen to freeze and destroy warts.

 However, remember that the treatment methods can treat the symptoms but not eliminate or cure the virus.
+However, it is possible to prevent these conditions.
+Let’s delve into the details!

 Frequently Asked Questions